 UNICEF UK's Supply Chain is predominantly serviced-based and involves the procurement of services relating to fundraising and marketing, technology, professional services and travel to enable delivery of our operations and activities in the UK.
-We purchase a relatively small volume of goods.
+We purchase a relatively small volume of goods for our own use and from October 2024, we began purchasing goods to be sold through our new e-Commerce platform.
 From the ten high risk products identified by the Global Slavery Index (Walk Free Foundation), UNICEF UK may typically purchase; garments, timber products, electronics and coffee.
 We have taken steps to prevent modern slavery from our supply chains, as detailed in Section 3.